 Cleats are recommended for Shetland American and required for Shetland National divisions and above.
 Soccer cleats are fine for the Shetland divisions.
+Note: while soccer cleats are fine for baseball, baseball cleats ARE NOT allowed in soccer...the toe cleat in baseball cleats is dangerous for 1v1 soccer situations.
 It is recommended that Pinto division players and above use proper baseball cleats.
 The toe cleat and ankle protection in real baseball cleats are helpful for these older divisions.

 Rubber-soled or rubber-cleated shoes are permitted.
 Metal cleats are prohibited for all divisions except Pony 14U.